asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 1. How many possible die throw outcomes are there if you threw a six-sided die twice?
 Note that here getting a die throw of 1 followed 2 (i.e [1, 2]) is distinct from 2 followed by 1 (i.e.[2, 1]).

-   * Hint 1: Die throws are independent.
+   * Hint 1: The outcome of one die throw has no effect on the outcome of another die throw.
+Hence die throws are independent.

    * Hint 2: Use list comprehension to create a list of possible outcomes.